Spiders, Pacific Northwest

 Several months after mating, the female lays her eggs within the burrow.
 After an interval of a few more months, the eggs hatch and remain in the burrow for a short period.
 Once the spiderlings leave their mother, they go forth to make there own homes, and fend for themselves.

-Trapdoor spiders can live up to 20 years.
+Trapdoor spiders can live up to 40 years.
+One in Australia lived to 43 years.